anthony-poon/php.hype-beast-server/README.md

 1. Create a Round Robin DNS records
 2. Spawn multiple web server to consume HTTP request
 3. Increase the messenger consumer records
+4. Messenger worker currently update database immediately upon consuming message.
+It can be optimized by caching multiple operations and update in batch.

 ## REST API